 In some cases, the process is simple, but in other cases, it can get very complicated very quickly.
 In all but the simplest situations, you should work with a succession attorney to ensure that the process is as efficient as possible and that, as an heir, your rights are protected.

 How do you know what kind of an estate you’re dealing with?
-Call our office for a Quick Estate Evaluation™.
-We will ask you a few questions to quickly determine if a succession is necessary and if you need an attorney to help you.
+Contact us today; we will ask you a few questions to quickly determine if a succession is necessary and if you need an attorney to help you.

 Understanding the Succession Process

 While there is no time limit on opening a succession after a person’s death, you will want to start the process as soon as possible.
 Because the deceased’s assets will be frozen until the completion of the succession process, debts cannot be paid and could continue to grow.
 Also, heirs will not receive their inheritance until the process is complete, and a judgment of possession has been issued.

 When a loved one has died, the best way to get the ball rolling on the succession process is to locate the following information:

 - The original Last Will & Testament, if one existed